 Broadly, I teach and do research in rhetoric and social justice, critical race studies/anti-racism efforts, social and cultural approaches to emerging technology, religious rhetoric, participatory ethnographic research/documentary methods, research ethics, and rhetorical theory.

-Just published in Journal of Contemporary Rhetoric - How people make sense of Trump and why it matters for racial justice.
-I also have a forthcoming article in Quarterly Journal of Speech, based on part of my dissertation.
+Just published in Journal of Contemporary Rhetoric: How people make sense of Trump and why it matters for racial justice.
+I also have a recent article in Quarterly Journal of Speech: A rhetorical, field-based critique of ethical accountability.
 I've also published two book reviews.

-I've presented papers at RSA, NCA, CCCC, and other conferences.
+Explore videos of presentations I've given at RSA, NCA, CCCC, and other conferences.